 Our constitution sets out the arrangements to meet our responsibilities for commissioning a wide range of healthcare services for the people of Herefordshire and Worcestershire.
 It is the foundation of our organisation and clearly describes what we are setting out to achieve, and how we intend to achieve it.
 The Constitution sets out:

-The ICB has established a number of committees and forums in order to enable the organisation to effectively fulfil and oversee delivery of its functions.
+The ICB has established a number of committees in order to enable the organisation to effectively fulfil and oversee delivery of its functions.

 The ICB committees comprise of: